Gummy Vitamin Potency

 • Acceptance criteria: what “in spec” means at release and at expiry

-Gummies are not tablets.
-If you treat them like tablets, potency becomes a recurring fire drill instead of a controlled quality attribute.
+Gummies aren't tablets.
+Treat them like tablets and potency becomes a recurring headache instead of a controlled quality attribute.

 The Least Discussed Factor: Analytical Potency vs. True Content

-In gummy manufacturing, your reported potency is usually influenced by three interacting systems:
+In gummy manufacturing, reported potency usually depends on three interacting systems:

-• True active content: what is actually present in the gummy
+• True active content: what's actually in the gummy

-• Matrix effects: how the gummy base impacts extraction and detection
+• Matrix effects: how the gummy base affects extraction and detection

-• Potency drift over time: changes driven by moisture behavior, acidity, and storage conditions
+• Potency drift over time: changes driven by moisture, acidity, and storage

-Here’s why this matters: sometimes potency looks “lower” because the gummy matrix has changed (texture, moisture state, or interactions in the gel), making the analyte harder to extract consistently.
-Without method verification in the real gummy base, teams can end up chasing a problem that’s partially analytical.
+Why does this matter?
+Sometimes potency looks low because the gummy matrix changed — texture, moisture state, or gel interactions — making the analyte harder to extract consistently.
+Without method verification in the real gummy base, teams can chase a problem that's partly analytical.

 If you want consistent potency results, the real work starts in the kettle and continues through depositing, curing, and packaging.
 The lab confirms performance; it doesn't create it.